-Genus Bothriocroton (formerly Aponomma) includes 7 species of ticks indigenous to Australia and Papua New Guinea (B oudemansi).
-Bothriocroton spp resemble Amblyomma spp except that they have no eyes.
+Genus Bothriocroton (formerly Aponomma) includes seven species of ticks indigenous to Australia and Papua New Guinea (B oudemansi).
+Bothriocroton spp resemble Amblyomma spp except they have no eyes.
 In this group, B aruginans is a parasite of wombats; B concolor and B oudemansi are ectoparasites of echidnas in Australia and Papua New Guinea, respectively.
-The other 4 species in this genus parasitize reptiles almost exclusively.
+The other four species in this genus parasitize reptiles almost exclusively.
 B hydrosauri, the blue-tongued lizard tick, is the reservoir of Rickettsia honei on Flinders Island, Australia.

 Last full review/revision May 2015 by Michael L. Levin, PhD